Crystal bases and Newton-Okounkov bodies: Introduction

 It is well-known that the algebra $\c[G]^U$ of unipotent invariants on $G$ decomposes as:

-Moreover, there is a natural basis $\B^*$ for this algebra such that $\B^*_\lambda = \B^* \cap V_\lambda^*$ is a dual crystal basis for $V_\lambda^*$.
-In fact, for each $\lambda$, $\B^*_\lambda$ is the dual basis of the basis of $V_\lambda$ consisting of the nonzero $bv_\lambda$, where $b$ lies in the specialization at $q = 1$ of the Kashiwara-Lusztig canonical basis.
-We will refer to $\B^*$ as the {\it dual canonical basis}.
-We observe that from the defining properties of a valuation and Theorem \ref{THM-main} the following multiplicativity result (due to Caldero) readily follows (Corollary \ref{cor-multi-prop-canonical-basis} and \cite[Section 2]{Caldero}):
+There is a natural basis $\B^*$ for this algebra such that $\B^*_\lambda = \B^* \cap V_\lambda^*$ { is the dual crystal basis for $V_\lambda^*$}.
+More specifically, for each $\lambda$, $\B_\lambda^*$ is the dual of the basis $\B_\lambda$ for $V_\lambda$ consisting of the nonzero $bv_\lambda$, where $b$ lies in the specialization at $q = 1$ of the Lusztig canonical basis (\cite{Lusztig}).
+In this paper we call $\B^*$ the {\it dual canonical basis} of the algebra $\c[G]^U$.
+We observe that from the defining properties of a valuation and Theorem \ref{THM-main} the following multiplicativity result (due to Caldero) readily follows (\cite[Section 2]{Caldero} and Corollary \ref{cor-multi-prop-canonical-basis}):